Protecting Digital Assets

 Participants will be introduced to Data Privacy, cybersecurity and assets protection and to learn to manage and protecting their companies’ digital assets.

-This module is part of Professional Certificate in Digital Transformation – Digital Tech & Operations
+This course is part of Professional Certificate in Digital Transformation – Digital Tech & Operations.

 The participants will learn: